Moving into America’s Largest Home

 The problem was soon fixed and water flowed a few days later, but there were still a few outstanding details to hammer out.
 With family and friends expected for Christmas 1895, Sharp Smith hired an additional 10 cabinetmakers in December.
 While almost all the carpentry was finally completed in 1896, additional cabinetry projects extended into 1897.

-Today, when you visit Biltmore House, you can see first-hand the incredible attention to detail that went into every aspect of the house.
+Today, when you visit Biltmore Estate, you can see first-hand the incredible attention to detail that went into every aspect of America’s Largest Home.
 But as you might imagine, even this architectural masterpiece was subject to the challenges faced in any home-building project.
-By seeing the vision of the project through until the end, George Vanderbilt and his design and construction team created a landmark with enduring quality that we still enjoy today.
+By seeing the vision of the project through until the end, George Vanderbilt and his design and construction team created a landmark with enduring quality that we still enjoy today, more than 125 years later.